lhotakj/enable-wsgi_mod-python37-apache/README.md

 ### TO DO List
 1. Pre install check validates only if Python 3.7.3 is installed, but does not check `mod_wsgi` version
 2. Limited OS support.
-PR welcomed :)
+PR welcome :)
 3. No ansible playbook for uninstall